 2. Insurance that is provided by more than one insurance company.
 When two or more insurance providers jointly cover a person or entity, their coverage is called coinsurance.

 For small business insurance, the first definition is the one that usually applies.
-If you see the term in a policy, it is most likely a property insurance provision that requires you to insure your business property to 80% of its value.
+If you see the term in a policy, it is most likely a property insurance provision that requires you to insure your business property to 80 percent of its value.
+If you insure your property for less than that required amount, your insurer may reduce the amount it pays on a claim.

 Not every insurance company includes a coinsurance clause in its policies.
 However, those that do require coinsurance typically have three reasons for doing so: